Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 # Simple, elegant and easy to pick up!
 IMHO, Ladder certainly has it's specific purpose.
 Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good startingpoint.
-Just do not try to use LD language for tasks it isn't inteded for!
+Just do not try to use LD language for tasks it isn't intended for.

 # LD Do's!
 Higher decisionmaking (Boolean operations) or I/O handling i.e. reading and writing binary and or analog in/outputs.